REGG24/library-server-java/README.md

 It simulates the basic functions of a library; there are 7 entities: Author, Book, Client, Employee, Loan, Return and Sale, and each one of them has its own functionalities:

 -CRUD operations (Create, Register, Update and Delete) using JPA and Hibernate
--Unit tests for all operations using JUnit and MockMVC
+-Unit tests for all operations using JUnit and MockMvc